Login for Trustees and advisors

 Manage your grant

 We’re delighted you’ve been successful in your application for a grant to support your work.
-You should have received a Grant Offer Letter, which sets out the terms and conditions of award and agreed with us a start date for your project.
+You should have received a Grant Offer Letter, which sets out the terms and conditions of your award, and agreed with us a start date for your project.
 If you haven’t, please do contact us.

 Academic and clinical researchers

-For grants awarded from December 2017 (grant references prefixed RPGF) you will have applied via the online Grants Management System and should use those login details to manage your grant.
+When you apply, you will have completed a login profile and should use those login details to manage your grant.

 Everyone’s circumstances will be different, and we will discuss with you what you think you will need to support you to complete your project, or, in the rare circumstances where this will simply not be possible, to help you to bring it to an orderly conclusion.